Nobby Stiles: 1966 FIFA World Cup

-In the semi-final, Stiles performed an effective man-marking job on the Portuguese playmaker, and prolific goalscorer Eusébio, to the extent that the immensely skilled player was essentially nullified for the whole match, which England won 2–1.
+In the semi-final, Stiles performed an effective man-marking job on the Portuguese prolific goalscorer Eusébio, to the extent that the skilled player was essentially nullified for the whole match, which England won 2–1.
 His tactics, despite the criticism they provoked from some, were effective; Eusébio's only major contribution was a late penalty, in a match where both sides were considered to have played attractive football in a good spirit with few fouls, and England progressed to the final.
 In the dressing room afterwards, Ramsey praised Stiles's individual performance, a rare accolade.

 Stiles, winning his 20th cap, had no man-marking brief against West Germany but played a strong, tough match as England saw a 2–1 lead levelled with the last kick of the game before Geoff Hurst completed a hat-trick to win the competition in extra time.
 At the final whistle, Stiles did a spontaneous jig with the Jules Rimet Trophy in his hand while holding his false teeth in the other.
-Thirty years later this moment would be referred to by Frank Skinner and David Baddiel in the lyrics to "Three Lions", the England theme song written with the Lightning Seeds for Euro 96: in the 1996 version, a list of English football memories ends with "...Nobby dancing", and in the 1998 version, in a reference to the World Cup finals taking place in France, the middle section consists of the line: "We can dance Nobby's dance, we can dance it in France".
+Thirty years later this moment would be referred to by Frank Skinner and David Baddiel in the lyrics to "Three Lions", the England theme song written with the Lightning Seeds for Euro 96: in the 1996 version, a list of English football memories ends with "...Nobby dancing"; and in the 1998 version, in a reference to the World Cup finals taking place in France, the middle section consists of the line: "We can dance Nobby's dance, we can dance it in France".

 UEFA Euro 1968 and 1970 FIFA World Cup

 Stiles played in the next four internationals, but was deemed to have performed poorly as England lost to Scotland at Wembley in 1967 and was dropped by Ramsey.
 Stiles was selected for the England squad which contested the 1968 European Championships, but the holding role in midfield had been taken by Tottenham Hotspur's Alan Mullery.
 England went out to Yugoslavia in the semi-finals, during which Mullery became the first ever England player to be sent off.
 Stiles was recalled for the otherwise meaningless third place play-off game against the Soviet Union, but it was clear that despite his misdemeanour, Mullery was now Ramsey's first choice.

 Stiles played just once for England in 1969 and twice in 1970.
-He was selected by Ramsey for the 1970 World Cup in Mexico, but only as Mullery's understudy, and not only did he not get a kick during the competition as England surrendered the title in the quarter-final, he never played for his country again.
+He was selected by Ramsey for the 1970 World Cup in Mexico, but only as Mullery's understudy.
+Not only did he not get a kick during the competition, as England surrendered the title in the quarter-final, but he never played for his country again.
 He ended with 28 caps – ultimately the least capped member of the 1966 XI – and one goal.